Zucchini Boats

 Stuffed Zucchini Boats are filled with Italian sausage and tomatoes.
 They are a delish go-to healthy dinner idea.

-Zucchini Boats in dish
+Sausage Zucchini Boats

 We found another dinner recipe we love!!!